ngara/tavookjian.com/docs/index.md

 * It will soon be available on Nook as well

 ![](assets/img/SiranooshMyChild-nathan1.jpeg)
-*Siranoosh with two of her grandchildren: Rebecca and Nathan*
+*Siranoosh with two of her great-grandchildren: Rebecca and Nathan*